Table Of Contents

-Is this officer acting within the scope of his employment?
+When is an off-duty peace officer using deadly force acting in the scope of his employment?